What is USB-C?

 With a USB-C connector on your laptop or MacBook, you can transfer data at a speed of up to 40Gbps.
 This does depend on the protocol that the USB-C connector on your laptop supports.
 For example, a Thunderbolt 3 connector sends data fast, charges the laptop, and you can even connect a monitor via this connector.
 Carefully check the protocol of the USB-C connector on your laptop to see what the options are.

 A monitor with usb c connection connects to a laptop or MacBook without the need for a converter.
 This is all possible with one USB cable.
 In addition, you charge devices with a USB monitor and support high image quality.
 This gives you maximum resolutions of 3840x2160 at 60 frames per second.
 We are looking for DisplayPort 1.4, where you can even achieve a resolution of 7680x4320 (8K) via usb c.

 Several protocols can go through one USB c plug, such as a USB, HDMI or DisplayPort protocol.
 The usb protocol can have different versions.
 From old to new it is 2.0, 3.0 and 3.1.
 The difference between these versions is the speed with which data is transferred.
 For usb 2.0 it is 480 Mbps, for usb 3.0 that is 5 Gbps and with usb 3.1 you transfer 10 gigabits per second.

-Thunderbolt 3 is the protocol that usb c with laptops and monitors really comes into its own.
-It is a technology that allows you to transfer data, video and audio signals at a rate of 40Gbps.
-That is 4 times as fast as with the usb 3.1 protocol.
-For example, you convert a movie in 4K quality in less than 30 seconds.
+Thunderbolt 3 is the protocol that makes USB-C really comes into its own in laptops and monitors.
+It's a technology that allows you to transfer data, video, and audio signals at a speed of 40Gbps.
+That is 4 times faster than with the USB 3.1 protocol.
+This allows you, for example, to transfer a movie in 4K quality in less than 30 seconds.

 Usb Power delivery